-After analysis and formulation drugs handled by the Unit have to be manufactured on a suitable scale.
+After analysis and formulation, drugs handled by the Unit have to be manufactured on a suitable scale.
 For stability studies and early clinical trials the quantity required is low at no more than 100-1000 units per batch.

-At the lower end of the scale, automated equipmentisnotavailablesoallmanufacturing steps are conducted manually.
+At the lower end of the scale, automated equipment is not available so all manufacturing steps are conducted manually.
 This ranges from the initial washing of glassware and re-usable items through to the filling and sealing of the formulation in its final container.
-As batch sizes increase the Formulation Unit have the facility using semi-automated equipment to prepare, ampoules, vials and capsules.
+Once the needs of the batch become greater the Formulation Unit have the facility using semi-automated equipment to prepare ampoules, vials and capsules.

 On average the Unit manufactures over 25 batches of product per annum.

 Once prepared each batch of product is then quarantined until it has passed various quality control tests.